 PrivateVPN is well-known for its blazing speeds and impressive ability to unblock geo-restricted content.
 While it has only 88 servers in 59 countries, this provider punches above its weight when it comes to delivering a solid VPN product that’s safe, secure, and speedy.

 PrivateVPN can unblock Netflix, BBC iPlayer, Hulu, and more.
-It uses 256-bit encryption, an internet kill switch (for the Windows app), WebRTC, DNS, and IPv6 leak protection.
+It uses 256-bit encryption, an internet kill switch (for the Windows app), WebRTC, DNS, and full IPv6 leak protection.

 It doesn’t store any user logs, including IP addresses.
 Privacy-conscious users can also sign up with burner email addresses and pay with Bitcoin.